Responsible: Ainhoa Romero Hernandez and Silvia Cruz Cornejo

 - 5.- Promote networking with other universities and institutions that enrich our potential and resources.

-The Healthy University Program has been led since 2009 by Ainhoa Romero and Silvia Cruz, two psychologists with extensive training in health.
-We believe in our work, in the importance of offering you useful resources and being a reference to consult us about possible difficulties that may arise to help you find solutions.
+The Healthy University Office has been led since 2009 by Ainhoa Romero and Silvia Cruz, two psychologists with extensive training in health.
+We believe in our work, in the importance of offering you useful resources and being a reference to consult with us about possible difficulties that may arise to help you find solutions.

 Emotional management, relationships with others, performance in complicated situations, such as public speaking, teamwork or overcoming difficulties related to studies, work or personal life, are some of the necessary skills that we work on.

 On the other hand, from the Healthy University Program we collaborate to make the URJC a health-promoting environment for the people who work and study there, collaborating in a network with the rest of the Spanish universities.